 That only recently Elaine Bryant, a black woman would be named police chief of a major American city, Columbus, Ohio.
 She is responsible for 1,900 police officers.
 Police Chief Bryant was chosen for her experience in community relations, emergency preparedness, strong administrative background as well as investigative and proactive policing while Deputy Police Chief of Detroit and previously commander of the city’s major crimes unit.
 Bryant promised inclusion and equity for all.
 Mayor Andrew Ginther lauded her experience, sound judgment, empathy, and a commitment to community policing.

 That so many blacks have served in both the Trump and the Biden administrations, both conservatives and liberals, Republicans and Democrats not to mention mayors of large cities, governors, senators, and congressmen.
-There are many blacks who have become lawyers, medical doctors, priests (even canonized saints), teachers, college professors, obtained PhDs, achieved the highest ranks in the military, started their own businesses, etc. For an extensive list of black billionaires, go to
+There are many blacks who have become lawyers, medical doctors, priests (including the Catholic Archbishop of Washington D.C.
+Wilton Cardinal Gregory, even canonized saints), teachers, college professors, obtained PhDs, achieved the highest ranks in the military, started their own businesses, etc. For an extensive list of black billionaires, go to

 See also the article, "29 Notable African Americans Who Helped Change the World" at https://6abc.com/black-history-month-notable-african-americans-most-influential-famous-people/5888312/.